 - Available on either a full-time or part-time basis.

-- A mix of intensive on-campus commitment - during nationally recognised, non-teaching breaks - and open learning.
+- A mix of intensive on-campus commitment - during nationally recognised, non-teaching breaks - and online learning.
 This gives you the flexibility to decide when you want to study, while still providing lecturer support through ongoing personal or electronic communication.

 - Cross-credits towards the Master of Educational Leadership and Management.

 Courses: See course information for this programme in the list below, and in the 2018 Courses for Educational Leadership and Management document.

 For this programme, you will need the following:

 1. A recognised Bachelor’s degree in the same or similar discipline, with an average grade of B- or higher in all Level 7 courses; or

 2. A professional qualification in a relevant discipline, recognised as being equivalent to the above.